 Learning from the past

-Of particular concern are discrepancies evident in publicly available financial statements.
-Although the Institute’s internal statutes indicated that the organization did not employ salaried staff, public records report salary and wage expenditures totaling $76,221 in 2024, the year of dissolution, and $54,684 in 2025, a reporting period following dissolution.
+Of particular concern are discrepancies in publicly available financial statements.
+Although internal statutes indicated no salaried staff, public records report salary and wage expenditures totaling $76,221 in 2024 -- the year of dissolution -- and $54,684 in 2025, a reporting period following dissolution.
 The presence of reported salary payments after dissolution raises unresolved questions regarding authorization, disbursement, and accountability.

 This statement is published in the interest of transparency, accountability, and the protection of independent scholarship.
-It asserts findings of facts documented in public records.
+It asserts findings of fact documented in public records.
 Interpretations or characterizations attributed to observers, private disclosures, or individuals with knowledge of events are presented to highlight unresolved questions warranting clarification.

 Reframing Ronin *Redacted Version of a Collaborative document by Ronin Scholars after the Institute was closed.
 Note that the original version of the document included edits by anonymous users, and the version history was eventually disabled.